-You can have a great company culture, be the best employer in the world and do everything you can to make sure they stay happy and healthy.
-Sometimes however, staff get sick or injured and it just can’t be helped.
+You can have a great company culture, be the best employer in the world and do everything you can to make sure your team stays happy and healthy.
+Although sometimes, people become unwell and it's unavoidable.

-If one of your staff members phone in sick, then they can self-certificate for up to seven days.
-What this means in practice is there is no need for a doctor’s note but you can ask them to fill out a form on their return to work explaining the reason why they were off.
+If one of your staff members reports in sick, then they can self-certify for up to seven days.
+What this means in practice is there is no need for a doctor’s note, but you can ask employees to fill out a form on their return to work explaining the reason why they were off.